zycxfyh/frys/docs/module-plans/phase2-4-commercialization.md

       }

       for (const workflowId of defaultWorkflows) {
+        await this.templateManager.deployTemplateToTenant(
+          tenantId,
+          workflowId,
-        await this.templateManager.deployTemplateToTenant(tenantId, workflowId, {
+          {
             name: this.getWorkflowDisplayName(workflowId),
-          description: this.getWorkflowDescription(workflowId)
+            description: this.getWorkflowDescription(workflowId),
-        });
+          },
+        );
       }
     }